UMEssen/FHIR-Workbench/README.md

 1. **FHIR-QA**: Tests general knowledge of FHIR concepts and standards through multiple-choice questions
 2. **FHIR-RESTQA**: Evaluates specific understanding of FHIR RESTful API operations, queries, and interactions through multiple-choice questions
-3. **FHIR-ResourceID**: Ability to identify FHIR resource types based on their JSON structure and content
+3. **FHIR-ResourceID**: Tests the ability to identify FHIR resource types based on their JSON structure and content
-4. **Note2FHIR**: Assesses ability to generate structured FHIR resources from patient clinical notes
+4. **Note2FHIR**: Assesses the ability to generate structured FHIR resources from patient clinical notes

 ## Dataset Access